 50,000 Names Craved Into the Wall (George Jones). . . .http://home.comcast.net/~singingman7/TNOTW.htm

-Good Ole Boy, Toby Keith. . . .THIS WILL GET YOUR BLOOD PUMPIN'!!!
+Good Ole Boy, Toby Keith. . . .THIS ONE WILL GET YOUR BLOOD PUMPIN'!!!

 Support of today's 2nd Bn/506th Regiment at Ft.
-Campbell KY preparing for their next Afghanistan deployment.
+Campbell KY,_Now on their 2013 Afghanistan deployment.
 Our group continues to have a close relationship with the young men and women of today's 2nd BN, 506th Regiment.
 We attend many of their functions at Fort Campbell to show our support for them in the job that they are doing and to demonstrate the rich history of our unit to them.
 And you would not believe how much they enjoy us being there with them.
 It's a great relationship!
 Our very own Capt.
 Bob Seitz (Retired Colonel Bob Seitz) is the newly appointed "Retired Colonel of the Regiment".
 He, along with Col. Val C. Keaveny Jr, the 4th BCT Commander and Captain Jon Oglesby the current Company C, 2nd BN 506th Reg.
 Commander work closely together to develope new ways for us veterans to support todays troops.
 And of course, Charlie Company will always hold a special place in our hearts, but we call all the regiments currahee's our brother's...
 If you haven't made it out one of the events yet, you really need to.
 You will come away with a chest full of unit pride and feeling absolutely great!!!
 That' a promise!
 Seeing old friends and making new young friends.
 It doesn't get any better then that folks ....once you go, you will be back again & again.
 And I will see you there at the next event....

 See the latest News here on our "Charlie Company Today" webpage....Charlie Today